fzi-forschungszentrum-informatik/sequoia-qsw22/README.md

 This repository provides the necessary material to reproduce the experiments described in our paper "Fault-tolerant Hybrid Quantum Software System" submitted to QSW 2022.

 ## Setup
 In order to run the experiments the necessary python packages have to be installed.
-This can be done using pip -r requirements.txt.
+This can be done using ```pip -r install requirements.txt```.

 Additionally if the experiments are to be run on the same backend as we did in the paper one has to provide a valid IBM access for the quantum device.
 This is encapsulated in the file activateAcc.py.
 Normally this file should contain code similar to the following:
 ```